 - Pelmatozoa are the immobile echinoderms.
 This group includes crinoids, such as the feather stars.

-Table below lists the four main classes of echinoderms present in the Eleutherozoa Group.
+Listed below are the four main classes of echinoderms present in the Eleutherozoa Group (Table below).

 The giant red brittle star, an ophiuroid echinoderm.

 Echinoderms are spread all over the world at almost all depths, latitudes, and environments in the ocean.
-Most feather stars live in shallow water.
-In the deep ocean, sea cucumbers are common, sometimes making up 90% of organisms.
+Most feather stars (crinoids) live in shallow water.
+In the deep ocean, sea cucumbers are common, sometimes making up 90% of the organisms.
 Most echinoderms, however, are found in reefs just lying beneath the surface of the water.
 No echinoderms are found in freshwater habitats or on land.
 This makes Echinodermata the largest animal phylum to only have ocean-based species.